Wood End, Coventry

-Wood End (aka Woodend) is an area in the north of the city of Coventry, England.
+Wood End (also known as Wood End) is an area in the north of the city of Coventry, England.
 Wood End is surrounded by the districts of Bell Green, Alderman's Green, Potters Green and Henley Green.

 To the south of Wood End is the Manor Farm estate, which along with Henley Green and Deedmore, make up the four areas marked for redevelopment in the New Deal for Communities programme.
 Along with Walsgrave and Potters Green, these six areas make up the Henley ward.

 Wood End was built by the city council in the late 1950s and early 1960s, to rehouse families from inner-city slum clearances as well as people moving into the city to work in the city's then-booming car industry.
 However, by the 1980s, Wood End was soon recognised the as the district of Coventry with the worst level of social and economic deprivation, with some of the city's highest rates of crime and unemployment.
 Some £34million was invested on improving the estate between 1987 and 2002, with many homes being refurbished and some being demolished, as well as new community projects being launched, but crime rates remained high and Wood End was unable to shake-off its unwanted reputation.

 Many of the homes are now owned by the Whitefriars Housing Group, a housing trust which took over the running and management of Coventry's council houses in 2000.
+In 2024 time 19,000 homes are to be owned by Citizen Housing Group for Coventry's council houseś.

 In April 2004, it was announced that Wood End, along with three other neighbouring districts, was to be extensively redeveloped.
 The outline plans stated that a large percentage of the estate's homes would be demolished and replaced with new homes to which existing tenants would be entitled to live.